Carola is a disability advocate with many years of experience working in the disability community. She is also a freelance writer.

 Children who have not been exposed to people with disabilities in their families or their environment are naturally curious about people who appear different from them.
+Books such as Just Ask! by Supreme Court Justice Sonia Sotomayor can help parents and caregivers explore differences in a positive way.

-Preschoolers who are 2 to 3 years old may not notice person’s disability unless someone points it out or the difference is obvious because of aids such as crutches, white canes, or wheelchairs.
-By the age of 4, kids will notice people who are different because they do not eat, talk, or get around like other people.
-They may react in different ways such as staring or blurting out questions.
-They may even wonder and be concerned that they may become disabled themselves.
+Preschoolers who are 2 to 3 years old may not notice a person’s disability unless someone points it out or the difference is obvious because of aids such as crutches, white canes, or wheelchairs.
+By the age of 4, kids will notice people who are different from them because these individuals do not eat, talk, or get around like other people.
+Children may react in various ways such as staring or blurting out questions.
+They may even be concerned that they may become disabled themselves.

 “Why is she sitting in a chair with wheels?”